-The Traditional Pathway is a two-year curriculum following the completion of general education and prerequisite requirements.
-The Traditional Pathway in nursing must be completed on a full-time basis.
+The Traditional Program is a two-year curriculum following the completion of general education and prerequisite requirements.
+The Traditional Program in nursing must be completed on a full-time basis.

-The Traditional BSN program is a competitive program and program enrollment is limited due to the number of clinical spaces available.
-Admission into the program is once a year (fall term only) and all general education (except ENGH 302) prerequisites, elective prerequisites, and nursing prerequisite courses must be complete by the end of Mason’s spring term (not summer term) before the program begins (thus courses need to be complete by May 20).
+The Traditional BSN program is competitive with limited enrollment due to the number of clinical spaces available.
+Admission into the program is once a year (fall term only).
+All nursing prerequisites, Mason Core courses (except ENGH 302), and elective courses must be complete by May 20 (the end of Mason’s spring term).
+Courses, except ENGH 302, cannot be completed during the summer prior to the start of the program.

 We recommend that all applicants review our Information Session presentations to learn more about important application guidelines and expectations:

-In order to be eligible for admission to the Traditional Pathway, all applicants must complete the necessary prerequisite coursework prior to enrolling in the program.
+In order to be eligible for admission to the Traditional Pathway, all applicants must complete the necessary prerequisite coursework by the end of Mason’s spring semester (May 20) prior to enrolling in the program.

 General Education Prerequisites